jraviS2023/Hasura-JetashreeRavi-EVStations/README.md

-# Example: Realtime Chat Application on the BART API
+# Example: Realtime Chat Application on the EV Charging Stations Data through NERL API

-This is a simple example of exposing [PromptQL](https://promptql.hasura.io/) to real-time public data using the BART API.
-The BART API is a public API that provides real-time data on the Bay Area Rapid Transit system.
-This example demonstrates how to use PromptQL to create a real-time chat application that allows a user to talk to the BART API and get real-time information on departures.
+This is a simple example of exposing [PromptQL](https://promptql.hasura.io/) to real-time public data using the NREL API.
+The NREL API is a public API that provides real-time information on alternative fueling stations, including electric vehicle (EV) charging stations.
+This example demonstrates how to use PromptQL to create a real-time chat application that allows a user to interact with the NREL API and get real-time information about nearby EV charging stations.

-You can request access to a deployed version of this project [here](https://console.hasura.io/project/coherent-jennet-3826)!

 ## Getting Started